sivanchenko/dmdp.tntu.edu.ua/post/fee.md

 ##  The registration fee will be:
-  - for participants of the Conference: $100 USA
+  - For participants of the Conference: $100 USA
-  - for post-graduate students and students: $50 USA.
+  - For post-graduate students and students: $50 USA.

 ## Payment requisites: